 Alleged money launderer and trafficker

 Peralta has a criminal record for involvement in narcotics trafficking.
-César Peralta has an Instagram account, @cesar_emilio_peralta30, that is now private.
+He has an Instagram account, @cesar_emilio_peralta30 (now private).

 Franco family of criminal PEPs